solarwinds/nova/docs/STYLE_GUIDE.md

 # Style Guide

+In this guide, we try to point out conventions, pattern preferences, and other design choices that are important to us.
+If you can't find a preference here regarding a question you may have about these types of things, please refer to the Google style guides [here](https://google.github.io/styleguide/).
+If neither place has the answer or you just want to say "Hi", please feel free to email us at nova-ui@solarwinds.com with any questions.

 ## Component development
   * Library components have to work in OnPush change detection mode Why?
 We have no control over user environment and change detection strategy is subject to consumer's freedom of choice.
 Therefore we need to make sure that components we provide work under both, where ChangeDetectionStrategy.OnPush is stricter than Default, so we need to support OnPush.